How Long Does It Take to Learn Python? Hours by Goal

 The realistic timelines by goal

-Here are the numbers that match what I see across hundreds of adult learners.
+These are the ranges that match what I see across hundreds of adult learners.
+Calendar figures assume no missed weeks, which nobody achieves, so read the honest version in the next section.

 Goal 1: Use Python to automate parts of your current job